Updated November 2025

 - Overnight visitors for patients in the ICU and Special Care units need a pass from nursing station

-- Special Care units may include, but are not limited to Cardiothoracic ICU, Pulmonary Progressive Unit, Neuro ICU, Medical ICU, Oncology | Surgical ICU and Cardiac and Neuro ICU
+- Special Care units may include, but are not limited to, Cardiothoracic ICU, Pulmonary Progressive Unit, Neuro ICU, Medical ICU, Oncology | Surgical ICU, and Cardiac and Neuro ICU

 |

-- Quiet hours from 9 p.m. to 9 a.m. per day
+Quiet hours from 9 p.m.–9 a.m. every day

 |

-Inpatient Hematology Malignancies, Bone Marrow Transplant & Cellular Therapy, Medical Oncology Units: 8800, 9800, 10800, 11800, 12800 |
+| Inpatient Hematology Malignancies, Bone Marrow Transplant & Cellular Therapy, Medical Oncology Units: 8800, 9800, 10800, 11800, 12800 |

-Visitors may NOT visit if:
+Visitors may not visit if:

 - You have been exposed to any of the following diseases:

-- Influenza/RSV in the last 7 days
+- Influenza or RSV in the last seven days

-- Measles/COVID in the last 14 days
+- Measles or COVID in the last 14 days

-- Chickenpox, Pertussis, Mumps or Rubella in the last 21 days
+- Chicken pox, pertussis, mumps, or rubella in the last 21 days

 |